 Students who have limited English language have a mainstream timetable including withdrawal to participate in an intensive language development programme.
 Individual strategies are devised to assist teachers in supporting students to access the curriculum.
 This is enhanced by in-class support.
-This aspect of the team's work is led by a qualified teacher.
+This aspect of the team's work is led by a qualified teacher and supported by Teaching Assistants.